Umbracoindevs/UMBv2_nodemaster/README.md

 ```

-Feel free to use my reflink to signup and receive a bonus w/ vultr:
+Feel free to use my reflink to signup and receive a bonus w/ vultr or digitalocean:

 <a href="https://m.do.co/c/43df5222d849"><img src="https://imgur.com/eUm6zkt.png"></a>